plexil-group/plexil/UPDATES.TODO.md

   external project.
 Most of those changes should be rolled back into plexil-4.6 as well.

+* ...And several additional changes had to be merged forward, notably setting RPATH (RUNPATH) on shared libraries.

 * Found and fixed problems with the UdpAdapter in the CMake statically linked build.